 Easily finding a quiet space to think

 The top answer from 18-24-year-olds, when asked about the benefits of modern offices, was, “Moving around more during the day”.
 For millennials, the freedom to move around during the working day is vital; they have grown up with the ability to communicate rapidly from anywhere in the world, it makes sense that they expect this to be supported in the workplace.
-Hot desking and shared spaces with workbenches, touchdown points or social hubs, where staff can work in a group or on their own in a more informal setting, are more attractive to millennials than the traditional office design with fixed computers and desks.
+Hot desking with desk management systems and shared spaces with workbenches or social hubs, where staff can work in a group or on their own in a more informal setting, are more attractive to millennials than the traditional office design with fixed computers and desks.

-Of course, millennials aren’t the only employees who benefit from workplace mobility; all employees will be more productive when they have an infrastructure in place that lets them work anywhere while being able to collaborate and communicate better with their coworkers.
+Of course, millennials aren’t the only employees who benefit from this type of workplace experience; all employees will be more productive when they have an infrastructure in place that lets them work anywhere while being able to collaborate and communicate better with their coworkers.

 The younger generation are interested in being stimulated and excited by the company they work for.Jonathan Parkes, Head of Global Construction and Workplace Strategy at Aptiv

 True workplace mobility is only possible when it is built on strong technological foundations.
-It’s not enough to preach workplace mobility without putting in place the infrastructure that enables employees to practice it.
+It’s not enough to preach workplace mobility without putting in place the infrastructure that enables employees to practise it.

 However, analyzing the responses, it is clear that the physical workspace has not kept pace with the ideological support for workplace mobility: